Background

 • In line with IFRS, guidance on whether software costs are capitalised as an intangible asset or part of an item of property, plant, and equipment.

-What should you do next?
+What should you do now?

-Companies should start preparing for the wider business impacts of these changes.
+In anticipation of the revised FRS 102, companies will have been preparing for the wider business impacts of these changes.

 From here we can help you consider whether your business has taken all appropriate steps to mitigate against any unintended consequences of the changes in accounting standards.
 As discussed above, this may entail bringing forward SEIS or EIS plans, updating QIPs calculations or putting in place systems to ensure compliance with the new requirements.